section-engineering-education/engineering-education/content/articles/java-startup-detection-of-missing-modules-in-a-module-with-examples/index.md

   - url: /engineering-education/java-startup-detection-of-missing-modules-in-a-module-with-examples/hero.jpg
     alt: Java startup detection of missing modules in a module with examples
 ---
-Java 9, the latest java release, introduced java modules to the world of programming.
-Earlier versions of java used packages and access modifiers to associate related classes and hide certain classes and packages from other classes.
+Java 9, the latest java release, introduced java modules to the programming world.
+Earlier versions of java used packages and access modifiers to associate related classes and hide certain classes and packages from others.
 <!--more-->
-The problem arose when explicit dependencies declared using import statements were called at runtime time.
-The application could not detect missing modules until runtime, when the application would call the missing module.
-Dependencies are compiled at compile time, making room for a missing module to be reported early compared to when the application is at runtime.
+The problem arose when explicit dependencies declared using import statements were called at runtime.
+The application could not detect missing modules until runtime when the application would call the missing module.
+Dependencies are compiled at compile-time, allowing for a missing module to be reported early compared to when the application is at runtime.

 This article introduces Java modules used in Java programming.
 We will make use of easy-to-learn module codes.